chriscarrollsmith/rtutorials/README.md

 # rtutorials
-Tutorials for data analysis in R
+Tutorials for coding and data analysis in R

 findmaxima.R - Tutorial for finding local maxima of a geom_smooth curve in R GGplot.